Honan Chapel: Harry Clarke

-Clarke was 21 years old and working in his father's studio when commissioned by O'Connell.
+Clarke was 21 years old and working in his father's studio when he received the commission from O'Connell.
 The Honan windows became his first works for a public space and went on to establish his reputation as a significant international artist.
 A contemporary reviewer, comparing the windows to French medieval glass, including those in the Gothic royal chapel of Sainte-Chapelle, described them as "remarkable" and a "distinct advance on anything which has been heretofore done in Ireland in stained glass".
 Clarke's windows are all single-light (that have just one opening, or vertical panel), each consisting of nine separate panels.
 They are decorated with simplified, often whimsical forms which are nevertheless highly stylised.
 The windows contain Celtic designs and motifs, as well as figures and incidents from the life of each saint.
 The most obvious Celtic embellishments are Mary's red hair and green halo, and Brendan's pampooties.
 The writer M. J. O'Kelly suggests they evoke "the spirit of the ancient Celt".
 His designs blend Catholic iconography with motifs from Celtic mythology in a style that draws heavily from Art Nouveau, in particular the darker, fin de siècle works of Gustav Klimt, Aubrey Beardsley and Egon Schiele.
 His blending of bold and dark colours has been praised, especially for the effects they achieve in morning light.

 The designer Percy Oswald Reeves highlighted Clarkes' windows for their "beauty of ... colour, quality and treatment of each piece of glass".
 His individualised depictions of saints and merging of Catholic and early medieval imagery in a modern and individualised style was at odds with prevailing trends in Irish church art, which were still favouring soft, Raphael-like imagery.
 According to the scholar Luke Gibbons, Clarke's break "from episcopal interference ... enabled [him] to exploit vernacular traditions of local saints ... that belonged more to legend and folklore ... and whose popular appeal lay outside the highly centralised power of post-famine ultramontane Catholicism."